Current Inmates • Inmate Visitation • Inmate Accounts

 The jail can house 124 inmates within 62 cells.

 FROM NORTH Take I-77 south to Ohio exit 6.
 Turn right onto State Route 821 and follow for approximately 2 miles to State Route 60.
 Turn left at the light onto State Route 60 south, towards Marietta.
 Stay on State Route 60 south to the 4th light (Washington Street).
-Turn right on Washington Street (State Route 7 south) and cross bridge.
-Take immediate right at end of bridge.
+Turn right on Washington Street (State Route 7 south) and cross the bridge.
+Take an immediate right at the end of the bridge.
 Turn left onto Gilman Avenue.
-Stay in left lane until lane ends, this will be Westview Avenue.
-Turn left, cross railroad tracks, facility is on the left.
+Westview Avenue will be on the left.
+Turn left, cross railroad tracks, the facility is on the left.

 FROM SOUTH Take I-77 north to Ohio exit 1.
 Bear right onto State Route 7 south.
-Stay on State Route 7 south (Pike Street/Greene Street) to 7th light & turn right onto 3rd Street.
-Stay on 3rd Street to Washington Street (3rd light) & turn left.
-Cross bridge.
-Take immediate right at end of bridge.
+Stay on State Route 7 south (Pike Street/Greene Street) to 7th light & turn right onto Third Street.
+Stay on Third Street to Washington Street (4th light) & turn left, proceeding to cross the bridge.
+Take an immediate right at the end of the bridge.
 Turn left onto Gilman Avenue.
-Stay in left lane until lane ends, this will be Westview Avenue.
-Turn left, cross railroad tracks, facility is on the left.
+Westview Avenue will be on the left.
+Turn left, cross railroad tracks, the facility is on the left.

 FROM WEST Take State Route 7 north towards Marietta.
-Immediately after crossing railroad tracks, exit State Route 7 to the right (before crossing bridge) to Gilman Avenue and turn left.
-Take immediate right at end of bridge.
-Turn left onto Gilman Avenue.
-Stay in left lane until lane ends, this will be Westview Avenue.
-Turn left, cross railroad tracks, facility is on the left.
+Immediately after crossing railroad tracks, exit State Route 7 to the right (before crossing bridge) to Gilman Avenue then turn left onto Gilman Avenue.
+Westview Avenue will be on the left.
+Turn left, cross railroad tracks, the facility is on the left.

 The jail has eight separate housing areas comprising dorms containing 124 beds.